10Dhruv10/10Dhruv10/README.md

 - 👋 Hi, I’m @10Dhruv10
-- 👀 I’m interested in ML
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me
 - 😄 Pronouns: